-Japanese started to be conscious about their food.
+The Japanese started to be conscious of their food.

-When men started to be conscious about anything they intake in their body, one of the most conscious ones is the Japanese.
-When industrialization boomed in Japan around the 1960s, people in the nation raised concerns about the pollution and other materials that could mess up with their food raised in farms.
-Japanese are curious as to what comprises the food that they eat.
-This started the commercializing of organic products.
+When men started to be conscious about anything they ingested in their bodies, one of the most conscious ones was the Japanese.
+When industrialization boomed in Japan around the 1960s, people in the nation raised concerns about the pollution and other materials that could mess up their food raised on farms.
+The Japanese are curious as to what constitutes the food that they eat.
+This started the commercialization of organic products.
 Because of the Japanese's consciousness of what is in their food, sellers and dealers would commercialize their chemical-free items.
-Because of the wide popularity of organic food, there was a need to set up standards to know what "true" organic food is.
+Because of the wide popularity of organic food, there was a need to set standards to know what "true" organic food is.

-1950, Japan started labeling organic products and was later introduced on food products in the 1970s.
-It was a little bit modern time when Japan already conducted a system for this only around 2000 when organic plants and organic processed foods of plant origin, then eventually extended to include livestock products such as animals, eggs, and processed animal products such as cheese, to provide principles of organic production, criteria for production methods, and a system of labeling.
-Eventually, Japan systemized and mandated the process only around 2001.
-The Japan Agricultural Standard or JAS of the Japanese government was created as a certification and labeling system that provides a quality standard for food production, beverages excluding alcohol, and forestry products.
+In 1950, Japan started labeling organic products, which were later introduced on food products in the 1970s.
+It was a little bit modern when Japan already conducted a system for this only around 2000, when organic plants and organic processed foods of plant origin were eventually extended to include livestock products such as animals, eggs, and processed animal products such as cheese, to provide principles of organic production, criteria for production methods, and a system of labeling.
+Eventually, Japan systematized and mandated the process around 2001.
+The Japan Agricultural Standard, or JAS, of the Japanese government was created as a certification and labeling system that provides a quality standard for food production, beverages excluding alcohol, and forestry products.

 Of course, the regulations have prohibitions for producers and manufacturers too.
-The organic plant or food of plant origin producers is prohibited from using agricultural chemicals and fertilizers.
-Instead, they request the non-use of recombinant DNA technology and list the criteria for exercising the soil's productivity and the cultivation method to minimize load to the environment.
+Organic plant or food producers are prohibited from using agricultural chemicals and fertilizers.
+Instead, they request the non-use of recombinant DNA technology and list the criteria for exercising the soil's productivity and the cultivation method to minimize the load on the environment.

-The JAS also has a say as to the yearly certification of the production method on and conditions of the field for, regardless of the number of crops produced in an area upon inspection by the registered certifying body, soil fertility, as well as the use of organically produced seeds and seedlings for reproductive seed plants and vegetative reproductive plants and non-use of recombinant DNA technology.
+The JAS also has a say as to the yearly certification of the production method and conditions of the field, regardless of the number of crops produced in an area upon inspection by the registered certifying body, soil fertility, the use of organically produced seeds and seedlings for reproductive seed plants and vegetative reproductive plants, and the non-use of recombinant DNA technology.

 There are different labels for organic plant products, such as "organic plant," "organically grown plant," "organic farming," and "organic," both written in Japanese and English.